suryanshrai1/FullStackBasics/README.md

 # FullStackBasics
-This repository contains syntax and theory of basics of full stack.
+This repository contains syntax and theory of Full Stack Basics.